 The first thing I went to visit was the Eiffel Tower, of course.
 You can’t miss such an emblematic monument when you’re in Paris.
 It looked smaller in the photos, but it is so impressive, seen from the bridge of the Seine on a warm afternoon.
 I felt honored and grateful to be able to finally arrive where so many travelers have walked, to be able to look at one of the most important monuments in the world.
 I would have liked to reach the top, but I didn’t have much time.
 After admiring his metal construction enough, I got off the bridge and went to admire the swans playing quietly.
 Everything was so natural to them.

 Finally, passing through the garden, I arrived at the Louvre Museum.
 I climbed the stairs overlooking the city and passed through a carved gate, a mini triumphal arch.
-In front of me the museum was laying , with its emblematic crystal entrance, and on either side, on a considerable area, all its pavilions.
-In front of the entrance there is a fountain that mirrors its silver image.
+In front of me, the museum was laid, with its emblematic crystal entrance, and on either side, on a considerable area, all its pavilions.
+In front of the entrance, there is a fountain that mirrors its silver image.

 Paris is indeed the definition of art, of elegance, of the best qualities of human nature.
 Art is what makes us forget that we are ephemeral, but art is not.
 Architecture, paintings, decoration, literature, music, … whatever it might be expressed through, art is what in fact makes us immortal.
 Even though we know it is so easily destructed, so fragile as our own nature, we keep creating it, we crave it, some of us dedicate our entire existence in perceiving it, in obtaining it, and that’s what is beautiful about our genes.
 Humans weren’t born creators, but we became artists in time.